anandu06dev/ng4StarterKit/README.md

 - Use dependency lookup hook decorators `@Host, @Optional, @Skip or @SkipSelf` to manage the dependency lookups.

 **» Services shared through the provideIn property**<br/>

 @TODO [text]
 @TODO [image]

-**» Stateful Services vs. Repositories**<br/>
+**» Stateful Services vs. Shared Repositories**<br/>

-As previously mentioned, it's a common practice to use services for business functionality and shared state.
+As previously mentioned, it's a common practice in Angular projects to use services for business functionality and shared state.
 We relate to stateful services if we need to share data across components.
-Often simple services process HTTP requests and responses that perform CRUD operations. **We will depart from the status quo and use reactive repositories in favor of active data stores**.
+Often simple services process HTTP requests and responses that perform CRUD operations. **We will depart from the status quo and use reactive shared repositories in favor of an active data store**.
 Technically speaking, there is no big difference!
 It's just a matter of convention.

 We will combine the Repository pattern with the CQRS pattern to stem the heavy-lift when building complex user interfaces by introducing a repository implementation only for form or UI models.
 The CQRS pattern allows us to answer different use cases with the respective data model.
 State changes are immediately replicated back to the read side.
 This process is named "projection".
 A projection can be leveraged in many different ways or layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind, due to Angular's (RxJS) reactive change detection behaviour.